ihmeuw/vivarium_research/docs/source/glossary.rst

    Entity Component System
       One of the key software patterns used by ``vivarium`` to facilitate the modular design of simulation models.
-In our modeling, the entities are people and the component represent different attributes of those people.
+In our modeling, the entities are people and the components represent different attributes of those people.
       The software is organized around components representing attributes rather than components representing people.
       [`Wikipedia article <https://en.wikipedia.org/wiki/Entity_component_system>`_]